 Timezone and DST in the NetherlandsTimezones are always computed by their difference to UTC, the "Universal Time Coordinated".
-In the Netherlands exists only a single tonezone at UTC+1.
-E.g. New York is currently at UTC-4 in Eastern Time, so the time difference between NY and the Netherlands is 5 hours.
+In the Netherlands there is only a single tonezone at UTC+1.
+For example, New York is currently at UTC-5 in Eastern Time, so the time difference between New York and the Netherlands is 6 hours.

-They have a nationwide clock change from standard time to daylight saving time, where the clocks are switched forward by 1 hour in summer.
+They have a nationwide clock change from standard time to daylight saving time, where the clocks are switched forward by one hour in summer.

 Back to overview: Netherlands